 Once you click on any file, it will pull up the info page.
 This has more details on the file, like the version number, author, etc…

 Scroll down until you see the Download section.

 This lists the app variant (in case there are multiple versions under the same build number), what architecture it’s for, and what version of Android it runs on.

 In our case, a 64-bit ARM architecture runs on Android version 5.0 or higher.

 Click on the Download Icon on the right-hand side to continue.

 Step 5: Download the Xfinity Stream APK File

-This takes you to yet another page that shows details of the APK file, but this one actually has a button to download the file!
+This takes you to yet another page showing details of the APK file, but this one has a button to download the file!

 Scroll down the page…

 …until you finally get to a button to Download APK.